Maple Creek (provincial electoral district)

-Maple Creek is a former provincial electoral district for the Legislative Assembly of the province of Saskatchewan, Canada, centered on the town of Maple Creek.
+Maple Creek is a former provincial electoral district for the Legislative Assembly of the province of Saskatchewan, Canada, centred on the town of Maple Creek.
 This district was one of 25 created for the 1st Saskatchewan general election in 1905.
 It was dissolved and merged with part of the Shaunavon riding before the 23rd Saskatchewan general election in 1995 to form the constituency of Cypress Hills.

+Other

 A federal electoral district in the same area existed from 1914 to 1953.

+A short-lived district of Maple Creek also existed in the Legislative Assembly of the North-West Territories, from 1902 to 1905 to serve the Maple Creek area prior to the creation of Saskatchewan, although it is not known whether the territorial district had the same boundaries as the later provincial district.
+It was represented by Horace Greeley for the entire duration of its existence as a territorial district.